Lefse is a great snack!

 A We accept VISA, MASTERCARD, DISCOVER CARD, and PAYPAL as payment options at LefseStore.com.
 Please contact us if you have any other questions regarding payment.
 American Express is only accepted via PayPal.

 A We ship our cookware via FedEx Ground (with an occasional USPS), so a house address is required (no P.O.
 Boxes).
 These prices are shipping within the continental United States.
 LefseStore.com offers expedited shipping service for an extra cost if you should need it.
-Just contact us at firstname.lastname@example.org or call us at 701-526-1600 for an estimate (e-mail is our best way of communication).Free shipping is offered for all orders $250 and above and that are sent to one address.Customers are responsible for shipping costs on returns unless prior arrangements have been made with LefseStore.com.Our lefse is shipped via USPS priority mail.
+Just contact us at firstname.lastname@example.org or call us at 701-526-1600 for an estimate (e-mail is our best way of communication).Free shipping is offered for all orders $300 and above and that are sent to one address.Customers are responsible for shipping costs on returns unless prior arrangements have been made with LefseStore.com.Our lefse is shipped via USPS priority mail.
 We ship lefse as quickly as we can so it is fresh to you.
 However, holiday orders may be delayed and therefore cannot be fully guaranteed.
+Priority Mail is usually 2-3 days, but not guaranteed.
 Please do contact us with any concerns.
 Our shipping and handling charges are as follows:

 $300 and over and shipping is free if it all goes to one address!
 There is an additional charge for shipments to Canada and Alaska.
 Alas, we wish it weren't so, but the shipping costs are higher to these destinations.

 Q Can you ship to Canada?

 A LefseStore.com can ship to Canada, but we must add a $15-$60 surcharge to cover the extra shipping costs (sorry--we wish it wasn't so!).
 We will credit you for the regular shipping costs that we charge for U.S. shipping.
 We do not ship fresh lefse to Canada.
 Shipping to Canada is by US/Canadian postal service.
 We do not offer FedEx service to Canada.

 Q May I order by phone or fax?